ADVANTICS/documentation/charge-controllers/sys3_user/platforms.md

 ### Open Source Software Notices

 This product incorporates open source software components.
 License texts and source code are available at the locations listed below.
-Copies of all applicable license texts are provided in Appendix X of this document.
+Complete license texts are available in the `licenses/` directory of relavent software products.

   • python-can 4.6.1     — LGPLv3   — https://github.com/hardbyte/python-can

   • python-certifi        — MPL 2.0  — https://github.com/certifi/python-certifi

 None of the above libraries have been modified.

+The full list of components, their licenses, and attribution notices is [provided here in the `THIRD_PARTY_NOTICES.txt` file](./THIRD_PARTY_NOTICES.txt) included in this distribution.